 As businesses reopen across Ontario, both the Government of Canada and the Government of Ontario continue to adjust their responses to the COVID-19 pandemic.
 The following update summarizes the current state of these initiatives as of July 5, 2020.
 We will continue to provide periodic summaries of these programs as major developments occur.

 This publication is intended only to provide general information on these changes.
 It should not be relied on as legal advice.
-For specific legal advice, please contact: Leslie Dizgun, Allyson Fischer, Justin Anisman, or Alyssa Jagt.
+For specific legal advice, please contact: Leslie Dizgun, Paul Schwartzman, or Alyssa Jagt.

 Canada Emergency Response Benefit (“CERB”)